 However, for aggravated drunk driving charges, the prosecutor must prove the additional element that underlies the aggravated charge to the judge or jury.
 Also, the prosecution must meet the beyond a reasonable doubt standard for this extra element, too.
 This gives your DUI criminal defense attorney a valuable opportunity to challenge your charges, defend your rights, and fight the evidence presented against you.
 If successful, the aggravated element of the DUI charge can be beaten, reducing the severity of the overall DUI charge and reducing the criminal penalties that you could face.

-The experienced Chicago DUI criminal defense attorneys at Dohman Law Group have represented thousands of drunk drivers charged with DUI charges – including aggravated DUI charges – in Cook County, DuPage County, Kane County, Lake County, Kendall County, and throughout Illinois.
+The experienced Rolling Meadows DUI attorneys at Dohman Law Group have represented thousands of drunk drivers charged with DUI charges – including aggravated DUI charges – in Cook County, DuPage County, Kane County, Lake County, Kendall County, and throughout Illinois.
 If you have been arrested and charged with drinking and drugged driving, you need the skills of our qualified attorneys in the courtroom to get the most favorable outcome in your DUI case.
 Call Dohman Law Group anytime to talk to an experienced lawyer about your DUI criminal charge.
-Contact our defense team today at847-359-4005 for a no-cost case review.
+Contact our defense team today at 847-359-4005 for a no-cost case review.